-If you're looking for a cheesecake recipe that's not only vegan but completely nut-free then you've come to the right place.
+If you're looking for a tofu cheesecake recipe that's not only vegan but completely nut-free then you've come to the right place.
 This no-bake salted caramel cheesecake is made using silken tofu as the main ingredient.

 This high protein ingredient lends its silky smooth texture and setting properties to make a mean creamy consistency cheesecake.
-But don't worry, you can't taste the tofu in this cake at all!
+But don't worry, you can't taste the tofu at all!
 It makes a great option if you or someone you know has nut allergies, or if you're just looking for an alternative to cashew-based raw cakes.

 - Roasted buckwheat: If you're using raw buckwheat groats, you will first need to toast them.
 Toss them in a pan over medium heat for a few minutes until brown.
 Buckwheat groats are a great option for the crust to keep this a nut-free cheesecake.